 You can hire a company to performance test a website, or you can do it yourself, this article will explain how you can do it yourself using Free available tools.

-Testing is an ongoing activity, that you need to plan for in any phase of development cycle that you are working on.
+Testing is an ongoing activity, that you need to plan for in any phase of the development cycle that you are working on.
 What do you need to test and why is something I hear a lot of.
-In my view you need at least test for the following.
+In my view, you need at least a test for the following.

 - Test performance to understand what throughput your server environment can handle.